 Spicy food makes your nose run, which helps clear it of contaminants.
 Chicken soup, as we all know, is good when you’re sick, but spicy chicken soup may be even better.
 Also, keep hydrated.
 When you are dehydrated, your body’s immune system does not work very well.
 So, drink plenty of water and beverages with electrolytes to keep your engine purring like a kitten.

-Natural Treatments for Mucus
+Best Natural Treatments to Get Rid of Mucus

 Healthy body means less bloody mucus.